 A few years ago, the journal Frontiers in Psychology confirmed what pet parents already knew: that positive interaction with animals reduces stress in humans.
 This is great news for your health and longevity, but if you have a cat, you may wonder if the feeling is mutual.
 Do cats like to be petted?
 Do cats like to be held as much as we like to hold them?

 If you do it correctly, the answer is yes.
-Many cats, despite the common and persistent myth that they are aloof, welcome affection from their people.
+Many cats, despite the common and persistent myth that they are not friendly, welcome affection from their people.
 In fact, petting and holding your cat helps build a loving relationship between the two of you.

 Approaches to Petting

 In 2013, a study from the journal Physiology & Behaviour was widely misrepresented as proof that petting cats stresses them out.
-John Bradshaw, director of the Anthropology Institute at the University of Bristol, England reassures National Geographic that it was something in the cats' lives and not the act of petting that contributed to the animal's anxiety.
+John Bradshaw, director of the Anthrozoology Institute at the University of Bristol, England reassures National Geographic that it was something in the cats' lives and not the act of petting that contributed to the animals' anxiety.
 (The experiment actually looked at how cats that live alone experience stress differently from those in multi-cat households.)
-Petting can comfort your kitty, so go ahead and snuggle up.
+Petting can comfort your cat, so go ahead and snuggle up.

 Head, Shoulders, Cheeks and Nose